 Creating and implementing information security policies (ISPs) may seem like a formality to some.
-However, ISPs can form the backbone of your organization’s data security posture.
-Information security policies and procedures may help you prevent breaches of sensitive data as well as safeguard your reputation and finances by defining what’s allowed within your organization and what’s not.
+However, ISPs form the backbone of your data security posture.
+Information security policies and procedures can help you prevent data breaches, legal penalties, and financial losses by defining what’s allowed within your organization and what’s not.

-Nonetheless, developing an efficient security policy may be a lengthy and daunting task.
+Developing an efficient security policy can seem like a lengthy and daunting task.
 That’s why we’ve come up with a list of the 10 best ISPs, complete with useful tips on how to implement one.

 Simply put, an information security policy is a plan that shows how your organization protects sensitive information and data assets from security threats.
 ISPs also define strategies and procedures for mitigating IT security risks.

-An ISP applies to all users within your organization and its networks.
-It connects people, processes, and technologies so they can work together to prevent data breaches.
+ISPs apply to all users within your organization and its networks.
+The importance of information security policies lies in connecting people, processes, and technologies so they can work in unison to prevent data breaches.

-Organizations may have either separate ISPs addressing various aspects of information security or one ISP covering multiple domains.
-Information security policies and IT security policies may range from high-level documents outlining an organization’s general data security principles and objectives to policies covering specific issues, such as network security or password management.
+Organizations can either implement separate ISPs addressing various aspects of information security or one ISP covering multiple domains.
+Information security policies and IT security policies may range from high-level documents outlining general data security principles and objectives to policies covering specific issues, such as network security or password management.

-In addition to the many common elements across information security policies, your policy should reflect specific aspects related to your industry, local regulations, or organizational model.
+In addition to the many common elements various ISPs share, your policy or policies should address all factors specific to your industry, local regulations, or organizational model.
 For example:

 - Healthcare organizations in the US must meet strict data protection rules set by HIPAA.

-- Financial institutions must adhere to PCI DSS, SWIFT CSP, SOX, etc.
+- Financial institutions must adhere to banking cybersecurity regulations such as PCI DSS, SWIFT CSP, SOX, etc.

-- Manufacturing companies must meet ISO 27001 and some other compliance standards to protect their customers’ data.
+- Manufacturing companies must meet ISO 27001 requirements, among other standards, to protect their customers’ data.

 - Government agencies must comply with FISMA, NIST 800-53, NIST 800-171, etc.

-Organizations that violate the requirements of these documents may face huge fines and other legal issues.
+Organizations that violate the applicable requirements may face huge fines and other legal issues.

 Provide guidance for your organization’s data security.